healtac2026/healtac2026.github.io/_pages/accomodation.md

 <h1>Campus Accomodation</h1><br>
 --->
 <p>
-We provide the accommodation option at the University's student hall, priced at <strong>£43 per night</strong>.
-Bookings can be made for stays from Monday, 16th June 2025, with departures no later than Thursday, 19th June 2025.
+We provide the accommodation option at the University's student hall, priced at <strong>£TBA per night</strong>.
+Bookings can be made for stays from TBA , with departures no later than TBA .
 You are welcome to book for any number of nights within this period.
-Note that the University accommodation will <strong>not be available</strong> before Monday, 16th June - people requiring accommodation on Sunday, 15th June, or earlier should consider alternative local hotels.
+Note that the University accommodation will <strong>not be available</strong> before TBA  - people requiring accommodation on TBA , or earlier should consider alternative local hotels.
 </p>

 <p>
-  A link for the University of Glasgow accommodation and the promotion code for booking will be provided shortly after the registration.
+  A link for the TBA and the promotion code for booking will be provided shortly after the registration.
 </p>

 <h5 style="color:#003865; font-family:sans-serif;">Aleternative local hotels:</h5>